 A program will act on a series of inputs provided by the trader as a set of rules and instructions (algorithm) to be carried out under set conditions and times.

 Technical analysis can be expressed programmatically with triggers for price events that lead to order executions or generate signals.

-It is your choice how much control you want to have over the process – take a passive approach where you are happpy to let the programs run with minimal oversight; or a more active approach, both in creating and refining alogrithms and intervening to alter program responses.
+It is your choice how much control you want to have over the process – take a passive approach where you are happy to let the programs run with minimal oversight; or a more active approach, both in creating and refining algorithms and intervening to alter program responses.

 Algorithmic trading software in the hands of retail investors evens up the score among market participants.
-Algo trading its the better and bread butter of day traders.
+Algo trading is the bread and butter of day traders.